 If you have kids with allergies, you know how hard Halloween can be.
 I mean, it’s basically a holiday about candy!
 I am thankful that my boys are allergy-free, but we have a number of friends whose kids are severely allergic to all sorts of foods, including peanuts and milk (so basically a Mr. Goodbar is a Mr. Deathbar).
 Halloween can be a really tricky time for these kids, who just want to dress up and run around the neighborhood with their friends, without it being life-threatening.

 Thankfully there’s a cool program called the Teal Pumpkin Project.
 This year I wanted to give kids in our neighborhood a choice of treats.
 We’ll still have the traditional candy, but we’ll also have a bucket of non-food treats.
-Here are some thing we’re thinking of including in our bucket:
+Here are some things we’re thinking of including in our bucket:

 - Glow Sticks